mhmdmsvi24/disarm/research/learn/01-about-pdfs/01-learning-pdfs.md

 tricks with it or `/FlateDecode` that implements ZIP compression and outputes HEX and it's not editable but we can stack both to `/Filter [/ASCIIHexDecode, /FlateDecode]` to get both compression and ascii output

+Try to implement more complex structure by yoursef there's also a version of mine: [Project](../PDFs/01-basic.pdf) Each time I also do a little overwork and implement some extra features that is not mentioned yet you don't need them just seeing them and getting used to the syntax is enough.